Hyper-diffusion on multiplex networks: Introduction

-However until now, if we exclude few recent works \cite{ferraz2021phase,sun2021higher,kim2021link}, dynamics on multiplex networks have considered only the effect of multiplexity, while the interactions remain strictly pairwise.
-Here, we introduce and study a novel type of diffusion process on multiplex networks, that we name {\em hyper-diffusion}, in which the diffusion processes occurring at the two layers of a duplex (a multiplex network with two layers) are coupled by higher-order interactions between the two layers.
+Here, we introduce and study a novel type of diffusion process on multiplex networks, that we name {\em hyper-diffusion}. {In hyper-diffusion the two layers of a duplex network (a multiplex network with two layers) are coupled by higher-order interactions occurring when the links in the two layers overlap.}

-Diffusion on multiplex networks has been widely discussed in the literature, and proven to have a significant role in modelling real systems with many layers.
+Diffusion on multiplex networks has been widely discussed in the literature, and proven to have a significant role in modelling real systems.
 Diffusion on multiplex networks is typically described by a theoretical framework proposed in Refs.\cite{gomez2013diffusion,sole2013spectral,de2014navigability,radicchi2013abrupt} that is inspired by transportation networks.
-As in the transportation network of a city there are different modes of transportation, e.g. bus, underground, etc., and it is in general possible to switch from one mode to another by paying an additional cost, in Refs. \cite{gomez2013diffusion,sole2013spectral,de2014navigability} it is assumed that diffusion occurring in each layer of the multiplex network is coupled by interlinks, i.e. connections existing among replica nodes of the multiplex network.
-For instance, in the transportation network of London an interlink can connect Oxford Circus tube station to Oxford Circus bus station.
+In the transportation network of a city there are different modes of transportation, e.g. bus, underground, etc., and it is in general possible to switch from one mode to another by paying an additional cost. {Motivated by this example,} in Refs. \cite{gomez2013diffusion,sole2013spectral,de2014navigability} it is assumed that diffusion occurring {on} each layer of the multiplex network is coupled by interlinks, i.e. connections existing among replica nodes of the multiplex network, {which allows to diffuse from one layer to another.} For instance, in the transportation network of London an interlink can connect Oxford Circus tube station to Oxford Circus bus station.
 However, not every multiplex network might be suitable for this framework, as it is not always possible to give a physical meaning to interlinks.